taeruh/pauli_tracker/python_lib/README.md

 crate (additionally to Python package's documentation) in parallel since it is much more extensive about how the Pauli tracking works.

-If some essential functionality is missing, because we just forgot to implement, please open an issue or pull request (cf [contributing]).
+If some essential functionality is missing, because we just forgot to implement it, please open an issue or pull request (cf [contributing]).
 If you need more functionality, it is fairly easy to use Rust from Python with the help of [pyo3] and [maturin].
 However, because of [#1444], you probably want to clone this repo and extend it.